QAnon Supporter Who Made Bigoted Videos Wins Ga. Primary, Likely Heading To Congress

 Many high-ranking Republicans in the House of Representatives distanced themselves from Greene earlier this summer, after Politico highlighted videos in which Greene expressed anti-Muslim sentiments.
 A spokesman for House Minority Leader Kevin McCarthy called her views "appalling."

-Facebook took down an ad in which Greene brandished a rifle and threatened Antifa protesters, saying it violated its policies against inciting violence.
+Facebook took down an ad in which Greene brandished a rifle and threatened antifa protesters, saying it violated its policies against inciting violence.
 And many media outlets have covered her support for the outlandish QAnon conspiracy theory.

 As Emma Hurt of member station WABE reports, "all of it only fueled her message."

 "The fake news media hates me.
-Big tech censors me," Greene said in a video on Twitter.
-"The DC swamp fears me.
+Big Tech censors me," Greene said in a video on Twitter.
+"The DC Swamp fears me.
 And George Soros and the Democrats are trying to take me down."

 In videos spotlighted by Politico, Greene called the election of two Muslim women to Congress "an Islamic invasion into our government."